• Skip to primary navigation

 Ways to Serve Curry Lentils

-Next time I plan to add seasoned chicken pieces to this dish.
-Specifically, I think that sauteing small chunks of chicken in coconut oil and my Homemade All-Purpose Seasoning would be a wonderful addition.
+• Add-Ins: You can add so many things to this dish.
+Beef, chicken, and lamb would all be great options.
+I think that sauteing small chunks of chicken in coconut oil and my Homemade All-Purpose Seasoning would be a wonderful addition.

-My Chat Masala spice mix tastes great on this.
+My Chaat Masala spice mix tastes great on this.
 We have this on our table at all times and put it on everything.
-Except - ahem - desserts :-).
+Except desserts :-).

-If you are like us and you just LOVE curry dishes, see my recipe for Sweet Curry Powder - DIY - it is real winner and great money saver too.
+If you are like us and you just LOVE curry dishes, see my recipe for Sweet Curry Powder – DIY – it is a real winner and a great money saver too.
 You can add it to so many dishes, including this one.
-Just trade the turmeric and cumin for the curry.
+Just swap out the turmeric and cumin for the curry.

 Indian Lentils in wooden serving spoon above plate of Cauliflower Rice